syndesisio/syndesis/designs/github-settings/github-settings.md

 ![Image of github settings page](img/github-settings-img-6.png)

 1. Disable "Connect GitHub" button until both client ID and client secret have been filled in.
-2. Clicking on "Connect GitHub" will bring users to the OAuth flow a new tab where they can grant access for Syndesis.
+2. Clicking on "Connect GitHub" will bring users to the OAuth flow where they can grant access for Syndesis.

 ![Image of github settings page](img/github-settings-img-7.png)